 For example, suppose you have multiple data sources that use a dimension for the country; some are CA, Canada, CAN, or CANADA.
 Depending on your data storage system, through the ETL or ELT, you could have a function to fix all those, making the country code from multiple sources consistent.

 Here is an example of checking data quality.

-Security is probably easier to explain in terms of automation as many of us are already used to doing automated security in the DevOps world.
+Security is probably easier to explain regarding automation as many of us are already used to doing automated security in the DevOps world.
 The benefit of automating your security is the fact that there are change controls that can be verified through practices, pull requests with peer reviews, and approvals.
 So fewer mistakes are made.

 Other benefits of automating include de-identification of the data with policy-based de-identification linked to RBAC roles.
-Systems like Snowflake allow row and column-based security tied to RBAC roles.
+Systems like Snowflake allows row and column-based security tied to RBAC roles.